-A data base of over 2000 patients who have undergone joint replacement surgery over the last five years is being complied by the Hurstville Knee Clinic.
+A data base of over 3000 patients who have undergone joint replacement surgery over the last nine years is being complied by the Hurstville Knee Clinic.

 Following surgery it is essential you have regular reviews to assess your progress and check implant wear.
-This will necessitate you returning for review with updated x-rays one year after your operation, five years after your operation and then every two years thereafter.
+This will necessitate you returning for review with updated x-rays one year after your operation, and then two yearly thereafter.
 This is standard practice regardless of the data base requirements.

-However, once you have had your operation your assistance in compiling the data base would be greatly appreciated and it is an ideal time to collect relevant information when you return for your standard assessment visits.
-If you are willing to participate, you will be asked to complete the Oxford knee score and your updated x-rays will be photographed when you return for your post operative assessments.
+However, once you have had your operation, your assistance in compiling the data base would be greatly appreciated and it is an ideal time to collect relevant information when you return for your assessment visits.
+If you are willing to participate, you will be asked to complete the Oxford Knee Score and your updated x-rays will be photographed when you return for your post operative assessments.

-You will also receive an Oxford knee score in the post six months after your surgery which you are asked to complete and return to me by mail.
-If data is used for statistical purposes it will be in deidentified forms, ie no names or personal information can be recognised.
+You will also receive an Oxford Knee Score in the mail six months after your surgery which you are asked to complete and return by mail.
+If data is used for statistical purposes it will be in de-identified forms, ie no names or personal information can be recognised.